-■ The trend of increasing strontium-90 concentrations which was observed in well 097-64 over the past several years was not observed in 2017.
-The data from well 097-64 indicated a decreased strontium-90 concentration from 6.6 pCi/L in 2016 to 1.4 pCi/L in 2017.
+- Water chemistry parameters were detected at concentrations approximating those of historic background monitoring well results, indicating that leachate is not being generated.
+No 2018 results exceeded the applicable groundwater standards. - All metal detections were below AWQS during 2018 except for sodium in background well 086-42 (70,200 μg/L) and iron in well 106-02 (1,180 μg/L). - There were no detections of pesticides or polychlorinated biphenyls (PCBs) during 2018.
+The last detection of pesticides was in 2002 and the last PCB detection was in 2008. - The trend of increasing strontium-90 concentrations, which was observed in well 097-64 over the past several years, was not observed in 2017 and 2018.
+The data from well 097-64 indicated a decreased strontium-90 concentration from 6.6 pCi/L in 2016 to 1.4 pCi/L in 2017 and was not detected in 2018.
 The strontium-90 concentrations for this monitoring well have remained below the DWS of 8 pCi/L since 2000.
+Strontium-90 has not been detected above the DWS in the remaining wells since 2001.
+Tritium was not detected in any wells during 2018.